KumareshBabuNS/pse-training-cf-hw-service-broker/README.md

 **NOTE: service broker registration requires admin privileges on the PCF deployment used**

+**If admin access is available, request an admin user to carry out service broker registration**

+---
 ##Lab Goals
 * Get a better understanding of the semantics of the service broker V2 API
 * Review the architecture / design of a Hello World service broker (and the Hello World service it “fronts”)